 Advance bookings for students: Individual students can reserve one (1) ticket in advance using the registration form found on the event page.
 Please note that you must use a valid post-secondary email address when booking your tickets.

 Same day ticket availability: The remaining ticket inventory will be made available on a first-come, first- served basis as early as two-hours before the event start time.
 Tickets are limited to one per person and are available one hour before the event's start time at TIFF Bell Lightbox's Box Office, located at 350 King Street West.

 Please note that you may be asked to present a college or university faculty/staff card when picking up your tickets.

 Individuals with a valid student card are eligible for discounts on tickets throughout the year at TIFF Bell Lightbox and on Membership.

 TIFF Members enjoy exclusive savings, pre-sales, access to the Bell Blue Room Members’ Lounge, special offers at local restaurants & shops, and more!
-Best of all: Students receive a special Membership rate of $49!
+Best of all: Anyone under the age of 25 can get a discounted Individual Membership for only $59!
 Find out more and join at tiff.net/membership.